prl-julia/jb-thesis/postdoc/julia-research-proposal.md

 methods, tailored to different argument types; at run time, a function call is dispatched to the most specific method for the given arguments.
 To deliver performance, Julia relies on a type-specializing just-in-time
-compiler: with a few exceptions (ref), every time a method is called with a new set of argument types, it is specialized for those types.
+compiler: with few exceptions (ref), every time a method is called with a new set of argument types, it is specialized for those types.

-The key to efficient compilation of Julia programs is dispatch elimination: dispatched calls are expensive, especially for functions like `(*)` that have hundreds of methods, and they prevent further optimizations, e.g. inlining.
+The key to efficient compilation of Julia programs is dispatch elimination: dispatched calls are expensive, especially for functions like `(*)` that have hundreds of methods and often appear in hot loops, and they prevent further optimizations, e.g. inlining.
 With type specialization and dispatch elimination, a function like `mul42(x) = x * 42` when called with an integer, is efficiently compiled to the following LLVM code: